-CHWD operates as an enterprise fund, meaning the costs of providing water service and protecting groundwater resources are financed by rates and fees charged to District customers.
+CHWD operates as an enterprise fund, meaning the costs of providing water service and protecting groundwater resources are funded by rates and fees charged to District customers.
 Since the District receives no revenue from taxes, operating revenues consist primarily of water sales and bimonthly service charges.
 Although water use increased in 2020 as a result of customers staying at home during the COVID-19 Pandemic shutdowns, overall, District customers have decreased their water use significantly since 2013 in response to state-wide drought mandates.
-This created a gap between the amount of water customers were projected to use, and the amount they actually used, and contributed to the need for a new rate study and financial model rebuild.
+This created a gap between the amount of water customers were projected to use, and the amount they actually used, and contributed to the need for a new rate study and financial model rebuild completed in the past year.

-CHWD and its wholesale water supplier, San Juan Water District (SJWD), continue to encounter changes in operations due to new regulations; moreover, SJWD staff reports that the capital needs for that district are severely underfunded.
+CHWD and its wholesale water supplier, SJWD, continue to encounter changes in operations due to new regulations; moreover, SJWD staff reports that the capital needs for that district are severely underfunded.
 The impact of current and future regulations, and the resulting cost impact on water supply operations, are an ongoing challenge for the District.
-CHWD received a 10% rate increase from its wholesale water supplier in 2021.